lebol2018/wine/README.md

 The Jupyter Notebook found in this repository contains an exercise in analyzing and modelling data based on the Kaggle _Wine Reviews_ dataset, which can be found [here](https://www.kaggle.com/zynicide/wine-reviews).
 The dataset contains around 130,000 reviews.

+### Motivation

+I picked this dataset for an assignment in a Udacity nanodegree program because wine is an interesting subject to work with.
+Specifically, I was interested in using data analysis and machine learning methods to see if the wine _ratings_ are more than one particular reviewer's highly subjective opinion, by exploring the relationships between the ratings and other variables in the dataset.

 ### Dependencies